cthoyt/cthoyt.github.io/_posts/2026/2026-06-19-comparing-sssom.md

     --right-label Charlie
 ```

+Since the comparison workflow outputs Markdown, its results can easily be
+embedded in GitHub issues or my blog, which is itself written in Markdown.

-## Final Remarks
+## Results

-I am quite happy with the first version of the comparison workflow.
-I think that
+I am happy with the first version of the comparison workflow.
+Luckily, there
+were only a small number of discrepancies which have obvious solutions.
+There
+were also a few interesting discrepancies which were novel to either my or
+Ambika's curations, which can be reviewed by a third curator (sorry Philip, more
+work for you).

+## Next Steps

-it can be extended to identify and report on one-to-many, many-to-one, and
+I think that it can be extended to identify and report on one-to-many,
-many-to-many mappings which arise when jointly examining two mapping sets.
+many-to-one, and many-to-many mappings which arise when jointly examining two
+mapping sets.
+After Philip and others interact with the results, I'm sure we
+will be able to extend it with other analyses.

+More generally, the implementation of the comparison workflow is part of a
-This is the first step in a larger agenda, which I would like to write about in
+larger suite of workflows that I would like to describe in future posts
-other posts that also includes workflows for:
+including:

 1. [merging manually curated mappings](https://github.com/cthoyt/sssom-pydantic/pull/136)
 2. [generating OWL ontology bridges](https://github.com/cthoyt/sssom-pydantic/pull/128)